seL4/docs/Hardware/VMware.md

     like: {{{\#!highlight bash numbers=off \#!/bin/bash while true; do socat -d -d UNIX-CONNECT:/tmp/vsock,forever PTY:link=/dev/tty99 done }}} and
     then minicom to /dev/tty99 or
-    to /dev/pts/&lt;whatever socat decides to use&gt;.
+    to /dev/pts/<whatever socat decides to use>.

 Choose depending on whether you can get a serial cable from your machine, whether you need output...etc.
 Easiest is to just use a text